Die-hard Hong Kong protesters defend tactics as unity cracks

 These were lessons learned from 2014, when the Occupy Central pro-democracy movement fizzled after more than two months without winning any concessions.
 Many involved feel internal divisions partly led to defeat.

-Chong, a 27-year-old front-liner, said everyone’s opinion is heard and considered, and they decide on the right path together.
+Chong, a 24-year-old front-liner, said everyone’s opinion is heard and considered, and they decide on the right path together.
 But no decision is absolute: The demonstrators have pledged to not impede actions they may disagree with.

 Two massive marches roused Chong and others who had given up on political change after the failure of Occupy Central, also dubbed the Umbrella Revolution.

-Note: This story has been corrected to show that Chong is 24 years old, not 27.